MGXlab/genes_synteny/README.md

 # Required software

 If you have access to the draco high-performance cluster and are part of the VEO group, you only need to install gggenomes and Rstudio locally in your computer for creating the synteny and homology figure.
-Additionally, Inkscape is a good option to do final touches, which you could also install locally.
-The other software are already installed in draco and can be used as mentioned in this tutorial.
-In other cases, you should install the following software as well according to the developer's recommendations:
+Otherwise, install the software mentioned below according to the developer's recommendations and adapt the command lines to your needs.
+Inkscape is a good option to do final touches to your figure if needed and should also be installed locally.
+Other software are already installed in draco and can be used as mentioned in this tutorial.

 For synteny and homology figure: